 According to a report published by CB Insights, “being outcompeted” is the fourth most common reason for a startup’s demise.
 In another study that analyzed 80 interviews with failed startup owners, competition was mentioned as a problem by 10% of startup founders.

 Getting outcompeted typically suggests that your product or service is not good enough or that your marketing and sales aren’t on point.
-Your product metrics should give you an indication of which of the two problems you’re dealing with.
+Your SaaS product metrics should give you an indication of which of the two problems you’re dealing with.